matahino/Excel01/README.md

 Now, let's search the C drive with the where command, which we always rely on. <br> The syntax is: where /r c:\ <br>
 After c:\, you enter the name of the file you want to find. <br>
-So it will be: where /r c:\ Microsoft.Office.Interop.Excel.dll.<br>
+So it will be: where /r c:\ "Microsoft.Office.Interop.Excel.dll"<br>
 ![image](https://github.com/matahino/Excel01/assets/96413690/0e3f1713-2c5b-4fc2-9f55-1bc89445d260)